mayman007/ShinobiBot/README.md

 ## Installation Guide

-If you want to install and host it on your own, here is how:
+If you want to install and self-host it, here is how:

 <ol>
 <li>